artel-dev/integration/README.md

-# odoo-jira
-Integration Odoo and Jira
+# Integration Odoo with external systems